ShreyasBabshet/Simple-Calculator-app/README.md

 This is the simple calculator app for beginners.

-To get the files visit master brach
+# To get the files visit master branch

 -The app is supportive for all android versions.